wavefrontHQ/docs/pages/doc/wavefront_prometheus.md

   - If queries in PromQL are enabled, administrators can set other options.
 * Users can then type either PromQL or WQL (Wavefront Query Language) queries into the Query Editor.
   - The Query Editor parses the query correctly depending on the syntax elements (PromQL or Wavefront QL) it encounters.
 The corresponding chart shows the information you'd expect.
   - If the Query Editor encounters PromQL, users can click a button to be in PromQL mode.
-In PromQL mode, users can see the translation to WQL and translate the query if the want.
+In PromQL mode, users can see the translation to WQL and translate the query if they want.
   - Users can add charts that use PromQL to dashboards, create alerts from charts that use PromQL, and use PromQL queries in the query line of a Create Alert page.

 {% include note.html content="Your Wavefront site administrator controls PromQL behavior.
 If you don't have some of the features, get in touch with the site administrator." %}